Vasanth

 Export License Immediate Action: What Companies Should Do

 The time for waiting is over.
-Organisations must prioritise **immediate action on export licenses** to stay operational and compliant.
-Here's a roadmap to get started:
+Organisations must prioritise immediate action on export licenses to stay operational and compliant.

-Identify all products and components that use rare earth materials.
-This includes direct inputs and downstream materials that may be impacted indirectly.
+Audit Your Rare Earth Dependencies — Identify all products and components that use rare earth materials, including downstream materials impacted indirectly.

-Ensure your compliance and procurement teams are informed of China MOFCOM export license policies.
+Update Compliance Processes — Ensure your compliance and procurement teams are informed of China MOFCOM export license policies.
 Build cross-functional teams with legal, logistics, and engineering stakeholders.

-Request advance notice from Chinese suppliers about any delays or rejections.
+Engage Suppliers Proactively — Request advance notice from Chinese suppliers about any delays or rejections.
 Demand documentation aligned with the new export framework.

-Look for secondary sources in countries like Australia, the U.S., or Canada to mitigate supply chain risk rare earths.
+Diversify Supply Chain Sources — Look for secondary sources in countries like Australia, the U.S., or Canada to mitigate supply chain risk in rare earths.

-Platforms like Certivo can automate and streamline license checks, documentation, and regulatory intelligence—essential in a rapidly changing landscape.
+Leverage AI-powered Compliance Platforms — Platforms like Certivo can automate and streamline license checks, documentation, and regulatory intelligence — essential in a rapidly changing landscape.

 Export Licensing Roadmap: Building Long-Term Resilience

 To build compliance resilience, you need an export licensing roadmap that aligns with global regulatory flux.

-Here’s how to structure yours:
+Short-Term (0–3 Months): Implement real-time tracking of MOFCOM policy changes.
 Update internal compliance checklists to reflect the new export license conditions.

+Medium-Term (3–9 Months): Integrate AI compliance solutions to monitor rare earth regulations.
 Build a supplier network scoring system to evaluate risk levels and responsiveness.

 How Certivo Helps You Stay Ahead